 We stayed in the Rivierenbuurt district which is a quick bus ride from Amsterdam Zuid station.
-The first thing that struck me was the uniformity of the area.
-Built back in the 20’s & 30’s,the entire district is made up of 4 & 5 storey brown brick buildings with none of those famous canals in sight.
+Built back in the 20’s & 30’s,the entire district is made up of four & five storey brown brick buildings with none of those famous canals in sight.
 It was nice here, if a little boring.
 There’s nothing wrong with it but it felt a little like suburbia.

-It was a great place to stay though.
-We were located on Lekstraat, a 3 minute walk from the Walstraat tram stop and the number 4 tram took us to Rembrandtplein in about 12 minutes, passing through De Pijp in the process.
-We stayed for free (the apartment belonged to a family friend) which I was incredibly grateful for but in general it’s a cheaper, less hectic alternative to staying centrally.
+It’s a great place to stay though, it’s only 12 minutes on the tram to Rembrandtplein and it’s a cheaper, less hectic alternative to staying centrally.
 Hotel rooms are scarce in Amsterdam due to high visitor numbers and the Rivierenbuurt is a fantastic option for a base.

 There are plenty of cafes (not that kind) to enjoy a coffee.
 It was a little light on the restaurant front but it’s so close to De Pijp and the centre that it matters not.
 There isn’t too much to do culturally here either but there is a statue of Anne Frank in Merwedeplein.
 She lived here before moving to the now world-famous house on Prinsengracht.

 The Jodenbuurt, or Jewish neighbourhood, is east of Waterlooplein and is exactly as the name suggests, a Jewish neighbourhood albeit the old one.
 Judaism isn’t as prevalent here as in the past though; the shadow of the Second World War stills looms heavily.
 Amsterdam never recovered its pre-war Jewish population and the entire Jewish population of today can fit into the Amsterdam Arena.
-The Portuguese Synagogue and the Jewish museum complex are here.
-We caught a Maria Austria photography exhibition at the museum: she was famous Jewish photographer based in Amsterdam and the exhibition displayed some fascinating photos of pre-and-post war Amsterdam life.
-The museum itself displays Jewish life in Amsterdam throughout the centuries through pictures and interactive exhibits.
+The Portuguese Synagogue and the Jewish museum complex are located here.

 Jewish cultural quarter: